-Evensong is said at Waterden on the third Sunday of the month from April (once the light is good enough) through to, and including, September - see here for dates.
+Evensong is said at Waterden on the fourth Sunday of the month from April (once the light is good enough) through to, and including, September - see here for dates.
 A Christmas Carol Service by Candlelight also takes places at Waterden on Christmas Eve at 4.00 pm.
 The church is filled to overflowing for this popular event.
 The Norfolk Churches website is again a good place to get a feel for the character of Waterden church.

 Waterden is a member of the Small Pilgrim Places Network.

 Like its sister church in South Creake, Waterden is a member of Inclusive Church.